scienceguyrob/SKA-TestVectorGenerationPipeline/code/pulsar_injection_pipeline/beta/Filename_Standards.md

-# Test Vector Filename, Metadata & Directory Standards
+# AT4-11 - Test Vector Filename, Metadata & Directory Standards

 Dr. Rob Lyon (robert.lyon@manchester.ac.uk)

 University of Manchester

+PSS Team

 01/04/2019

 Version 1.0

+## Summary
+Sprint task [AT4-11](https://jira.skatelescope.org/browse/AT4-11) generated the following sub-tasks:

+* Design and adopt a standardised test vector filename format (see Section 1).
+* Design and adopt a simple metadata standard allowing for primitive test vector version control (see Section 2).
+* Determine where/how test vectors will be stored (see Section 3).

+These tasks have been completed.
+Evidence is provided in detail below.
+Additional outputs for [AT4-11](https://jira.skatelescope.org/browse/AT4-11), can be found in the TDT Dropbox folder at:

+`SKA_NIP/Bridging/PI2/SP117-FDAS for FPGAs/AT4-11 Write FDAS test vector interface`
-# 1. Test Vector File Format
+#1.
+Test Vector File Format

 ### Overview
-Test vectors are **filterbank** files used to analyse pulsar search software pipelines.
+Test vectors are **filterbank** files used to analyse PSS software pipelines.
 These files are essentially n-dimensional matrices containing numerical values representing n-bit samples in time, frequency, phase, and even polarisation space.

 There are a number of parameters used to create test vectors.
 These include,